larrystudios/brainhurtgames/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us improve
+about: Create a bug report to help us improve our games!
 title: Bug Report
 labels: bug
 assignees: ''